cnlohr/oledscope/README.md

 ## TODO

- * Create diagram of how data flows.
+ * Create diagram of how data flows with the DMAs.